New-PSDrive

 The PowerShell drive name to be added.

-PowerShell drives names are case-sensitive.
+PowerShell drive names are case-sensitive though name comparisons are not case-sensitive.

 -PSProvider